kikofernandez/programmingfightclub/README.md

   - Strategy
   - Template method
   - Visitor
-- Cheatsheet
+- Cheatsheet (TODO)

 You can read the work in progress version in html and epub format.
-The html version can be accessed from [here](build/asd-book.html)
+The html version can be accessed from [here.](build/asd-book.html)

 ### Contributions

 If you want to contribute, please file issues and provide suggestions of topics to be covered and/or interesting examples.

+### License

+The book is open source under the [CC BY-SA](LICENSE) and the content is the same for html, epub and softcover formats.
+You get better reading experience by buying the book and support my work for maintanance and future releases (I have in mind "Design patterns for the concurrent mind", depending on the experience of publishing an introductory level book I may go for this other one afterwards).